This layer enables the use of JAX components within Keras when using JAX as the backend for Keras.

 For JAX models that have non-trainable state:

-• init_fn() must return a tuple() containing the initial trainable params of the model and the initial non-trainable state of the model.
+call_fn()must have astateargumentcall_fn()must return atuple()containing the outputs of the model and the new non-trainable state of the modelinit_fn()must return atuple()containing the initial trainable params of the model and the initial non-trainable state of the model.

 Models without non-trainable state